joomla/Manual/versioned_docs/version-4.4/building-extensions/custom-script/index.md

 This will not work with additonal security feature introduced in 5.0.
 Please consult the 5.0 documentation for more information.

 :::

+There are several ways which you can use the Joomla framework to perform ad hoc tasks:
+- using the Joomla Console application
+- using the Joomla Task Scheduler
+- using the Joomla Ajax component
+- using a custom PHP script

+However, the Joomla Console application requires that the script (cli/joomla.php) be run from the server command line (eg in a cron job), which does make it more complex for users to run the script, in addition to the security risk of providing the extra user access to the command line.

+Similarly to allow users to run a Task Scheduler job you need to grant them access to the administator back-end.

+So for simple ad hoc tasks which you want to allow ordinary website users to run, the custom PHP script is an option.
+However, you should be aware that the Joomla development team do not formally support this type of script.